Feeling de-motivated and uninspired at work?

 Here are some of the top productivity tools I recommend to bloggers like me.

 Setting Realistic Expectations for Workers

-Employees in this position are not going to take as much initiative as those who have direction and the opportunity to work their way up.
+Employees in this position will not take as much initiative as those with direction and the opportunity to work their way up.

 Here’s how to set realistic expectations for workers:

 Giving them their own area of responsibility will encourage initiative and give them motivation to get recognized.